The benefits of home ventilation are quite often misunderstood, so I thought I’d take this opportunity to try and explain them.

 Unless your home is very modern and built to an extremely high standard it’s likely to be fairly leaky.
 By this I mean there will be gaps in the structure where draughts will get in.
 For example around your letter box, window frames or doors, under front and back doors, through floor boards and sub-floor vents etc.

 The list is endless, and when I talk about draughts I don’t necessarily mean howling gales that mean you can’t heat your house.
-I mean very subtle draughts that you’re probably not even aware are there.
+I mean very subtle draughts that you may not even be aware are there.

 Believe it or not ventilation is an essential part of the well being of our homes and ultimately us as we spend so long in them.